richardsondx/checkmate/wiki/Quick-Start-Guide.md

 # write a single‑sentence spec
 checkmate gen "A user can add a new todo with title and status"

+# for agent specs (YAML format)
+checkmate gen "A user can add a new todo with title and status" --agent

+# use interactive mode to review and edit specs before saving
+checkmate gen -i "A user can add a new todo with title and status"

+# interactive mode also works with agent specs
+checkmate gen -i "A user can add a new todo with title and status" --agent

 # let Cursor (or you) build the code
 # …